Official-Husko/Husko-s-SteamWorkshop-Downloader/README.md

 ### Known Issues
-Entering an invalid id will make the bot crash
+~Entering an invalid id will make the bot crash~  Fixed in 1.4
-if you enter a link make sure it looks like this https://steamcommunity.com/sharedfiles/filedetails/?id=2674456883 or it will crash
+~if you enter a link make sure it looks like this https://steamcommunity.com/sharedfiles/filedetails/?id=2674456883 or it will crash~ Fixed in 1.4

 ### Planned